-Correct Craft, Inc. warrants to the original purchaser that each new Correct Craft boat, as originally manufactured by Correct Craft, shall under normal authorized use be free of defect in material and workmanship for a period of five (5) years from the date of delivery to the original purchaser.
-This coverage applies to factory-installed components including gelcoat (blisters or cracks if not caused by impact or collision), V-drive, boat parts, options, or other components not manufactured by Correct Craft, Inc. This "Five (5) Year Limited Warranty" shall not apply to normal maintenance of boat, or any component thereof, including but not limited to adjustments, alignment, connectors, saltwater/brackish water corrosion, and wear items including, but not limited to, non-skid material, battery, bushings, packing material, bulbs, filters, seals, gaskets.
-The remaining portion of this warranty covering parts (no labor), may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery to the original purchaser.
-See owner's manual or dealer for details.
+Correct Craft, Inc. warrants to the original user or purchaser that each new Correct Craft boat, as originally manufactured by Correct Craft, shall under normal authorized use be free of defect in material and workmanship for a period of five (5) years from the date of delivery.
+This coverage applies to factory-installed components including V-drive, boat parts, options, or other components not manufactured by Correct Craft, Inc. The remaining portion of this warranty covering PARTS (no labor), may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery.
+See owner's manual for proper form.

-Engine Three (3) Year Transferable Limited Warranty:
+Gel Coat Three (3) Year Non-transferable Limited Warranty: